 - The stem cell preparation will be injected directly into the injured site, and there is no reason to expect that it will enter the circulatory system in meaningful quantities (e.g. the stem cells stay local to the site, and the administration of the stem cells will not ultimately be systemic).

-- The stem cell preparation is a small volume (1-3 mL maximum).
+- The stem cell preparation is a small volume (for example, a 1-3 mL local injection).

 - There are no intravenous infusions or drips of in excess of 100mL per 12-hour period required during the clinical visit.